Witness Interviews in Internal Investigations: The UK Perspective

 Interviewing witnesses abroad can present particular challenges in global investigations.
 It is crucial that the law and procedure relevant to those jurisdictions are considered and that any relevant regulatory rules are complied with.
 Measures should also be put in place to seek to ensure confidentiality.

 Caroline Day and Louise Hodges are partners at Kingsley Napley LLP.
-The authors would like to thank Will Hayes, a senior associate at Kingsley Napley LLP, for his assistance with this chapter.
+The authors would like to thank Will Hayes, a senior associate, and Phil Taylor, a professional support lawyer, at Kingsley Napley LLP for their assistance with this chapter.

 See also the Prospectus Rules and the Disclosure and Transparency Rules.